-- (1) Demand management provides for an effective system to ensure that the resources required to support the strategic and operational commitments of the CoM are delivered at the correct time, at the right price and at the right location, and that the quantity and quality satisfy the needs of the CoM. - (2) The CoM's Integrated Development Plan (IDP) is a comprehensive strategy document setting out how the CoM intends to execute its development challenges in a financial year.
-It is on the basis of the IDP that the resources of the CoM will be allocated and on which the budget is based. - (3) In order to achieve effective demand management, the manager of the SCMU must continuously ensure: - (a) That efficient and effective provisioning and procurement systems and practices are implemented to enable the CoM to deliver the required quantity and quality of services to the communities; - (b) The establishment of uniformity in policies, procedures, documents and contract options and the implementation of sound systems of control and accountability; - (c) the development of a world-class professional supply chain management system which results in continuing improvement in affordability and value for money, based on total cost of ownership and quality of procurement as competition amongst suppliers is enhanced; and - (d) In dealing with suppliers and potential suppliers that the CoM shall respond promptly, courteously and efficiently to enquiries, suggestions and complaints. - (4) Demand management lies at the beginning of the supply chain and the major activities associated with identifying demand are: - (a) Establishing requirements;
+(1) Demand management provides for an effective system to ensure that the resources required to support the strategic and operational commitments of the CoM are delivered at the correct time, at the right price and at the right location, and that the quantity and quality satisfy the needs of the CoM.

+- (2) The CoM's Integrated Development Plan (IDP) is a comprehensive strategy document setting out how the CoM intends to execute its development challenges in a financial year.
+It is on the basis of the IDP that the resources of the CoM will be allocated and on which the budget is based. - In order to achieve effective demand management, the manager of the SCMU must continuously ensure: - that efficient and effective provisioning and procurement systems and practices are implemented to enable the CoM to deliver the required quantity and quality of services to the communities; - (b) the establishment of uniformity in policies, procedures, documents and contract options and the implementation of sound systems of control and accountability; - (c) the development of a world-class professional supply chain management system which results in continuing improvement in affordability and value for money, based on total cost of ownership and quality of procurement as competition amongst suppliers is enhanced; and - in dealing with suppliers and potential suppliers, that the CoM shall respond promptly, courteously and efficiently to enquiries, suggestions and complaints. - (4) Demand management lies at the beginning of the supply chain and the major activities associated with identifying demand are: - (a) establishing requirements; - (b) determining needs; and - (c) deciding on appropriate procurement strategies. - (5) Demand management accordingly involves the following activities:

-- (b) Determining needs; and - (c) Deciding on appropriate procurement strategies. - (5) Demand management accordingly involves the following activities: - (a) Understanding the future needs; - (b) Identifying critical delivery dates; - (c) Identifying the frequency of the need; - (d) Linking the requirement to the budget; - (e) Conducting expenditure analyses based on past expenditure; - (f) Determining requirements, - (g) Conducting commodity analysis in order to check for alternatives; and - (h) Conducting industry analysis. - (6) Each director of the CoM must, during the preparation of his/her directorate's estimates for the budget year- - (a) Determine which functions it must perform; - (b) Determine the products and services it must provide in the performance of those functions; - (c) Conduct a condition assessment of the assets managed by his directorate; - (d) On the basis of its analysis in terms of the above, determine its financial needs during the budget year for: - Maintaining existing assets at an acceptable level calculated to ensure the continued productivity of the asset in question and minor repairs; - (ii) Repairing existing assets;
+- (a) understanding the future needs; - (b) identifying critical delivery dates; - (c) identifying the frequency of the need; - (d) linking the requirement to the budget; - (e) conducting expenditure analyses based on past expenditure; - (f) determining requirements, - (g) conducting commodity analysis in order to check for alternatives; and - (h) conducting industry analysis. - (6) Each director of the CoM must, during the preparation of his/her directorate's estimates for the budget year- - (a) determine which functions is must perform; - (b) determine the products and services it must provide in the performance of those functions; - (c) conduct a condition assessment of the assets managed by his directorate; - (d) on the basis of its analysis in terms of the above, determine its financial needs during the budget year for: - (i) maintaining existing assets at an acceptable level calculated to ensure the continued productivity of the asset in question and minor repairs; - (ii) repairing existing assets; - (iii) refurbishing or renovating existing assets; - (iv) extensive repairing of existing assets; - (v) replacing existing assets; and

-- (iii) Refurbishing or renovating existing assets; - (iv) Extensive repairing of existing assets; - (v) Replacing existing assets; and - (vi) Acquiring new assets. - (7) The SCMU must, after consultation with each director, compile a schedule of procurements for capital projects in respect of each financial year, which schedule must be attached to the CoM's budget implementation plan. - (8) During the consultations between the SCMU and the directors of the CoM, all reasonable steps must be taken in order to determine: - (a) The desired date and time at which a specific contract must be awarded; - (b) The desired date and time when specific goods must be delivered, services rendered or work executed; - (c) The place where any goods to be supplied shall be delivered; - (d) The quantity of any goods to be supplied; and - (e) Any other relevant matter. - (f) Departments must submit the their annual procurement plan to
+- (vi) acquiring new assets. - (7) The SCMU must, after consultation with each director, compile a schedule of procurements for capital projects in respect of each financial year, which schedule must be attached to the CoM's budget implementation plan. - (8) During the consultations between the SCMU and the directors of the CoM, all reasonable steps must be taken in order to determine: - the desired date and time at which a specific contract must be awarded; - (b) the desired date and time when specific goods must be delivered, services rendered or work executed; - (c) the place where any goods to be supplied shall be delivered; - (d) the quantity of any goods to be supplied; and - (e) any other relevant matter.